Complementarity and Identification

-Areas zoned for lower densities will be more residential in character and contain a larger proportion of single--family homes \citep{shertzer2014zoning}.
+Since numerous other factors, such as pre--zoning land use, property values, and demographics, shaped both the initial zoning ordinance as well as the future development of the city, the exogenous treatment selection (ETS) assumption is likely too strong.
+As an alternative, I employ mixtures of SBM, SMTR, and SPMIV in the empirical analysis. \ref{SBM} implies that the commercial zoning treatment effect will be larger when paired with lower density zoning.
+This is motivated by the fact that areas zoned for lower densities will be more residential in character and contain a larger proportion of single--family homes \citep{shertzer2016zoning}.
 It is well documented that residential property owners (especially single--family homeowners) generally oppose the encroachment of commercial uses and have substantial power to block such development \citep{fischel2001homevoter}.
-It is likely that the early establishment of commercial activity through zoning will be a more important determinant of future commercial land use in areas also zoned for lower densities.
-This assumption is also consistent with previous literature showing that mixed use areas are more likely to see conversion to completely non--residential use than strictly residential use \citep{mcmillen1991markov}.
-This motivates the assumption that $y$ exhibits \ref{SBM} on $T$.
+It is likely that the early establishment of commercial activity through zoning will be a more important determinant of future commercial land use in areas also zoned for lower densities.\footnote{\cite{shertzer2016zoning} provide direct evidence of the veracity of this assumption.} This assumption is also consistent with previous literature showing that mixed use areas are more likely to see conversion to completely non--residential use than strictly residential use \citep{mcmillen1991markov}.

-One may also expect commercial zoning to have more persistent effects when it does not conflict with the existing land use pattern.
-The data identifies blocks which had commercial activity prior to the introduction of zoning; an indicator for the presence of pre--zoning commercial activity is a natural \ref{SPMIV}.

-Table \ref{sbm results 2} shows a series of bounds computed under different assumptions.
-It is noteworthy that the bounds under the combination of \ref{SBM} and \ref{SPMIV} are not simply the intersection of the bounds computed under these assumptions separately.
-This illustrates the fact that the shape restrictions I introduce can magnify the identifying power of other assumptions.
-While the sign of the treatment effect is not identified using only these assumptions, there is up to a 28\% reduction in the width of the bounds.
+While the effect of commercial zoning is likely to be larger in low--density areas, it is generally the case that commercial uses appear more often in denser areas.
+Commercial uses can afford the higher rents that prevail in dense areas, benefit more from agglomeration economies, and are compatible with residential development through mixed--use structures.
+This, combined with the fact that commercial zoning is unlikely to lower the likelihood of commercial development, suggests that SMTR is an appropriate assumption in this context.
+Table \ref{tab1} shows how the upper and lower bounds on the average treatment effect of commercial zoning, $\E\left[\, y\left(1,d\right) - y\left(0,d\right) \,\right]$, vary under different shape restrictions; bounds on the ATE are obtained for each density level $d\in\left\{1,2,3,4\right\}$.
+Appendix figure \ref{fig1} depicts the results from table \ref{tab1} graphically.